chbauman/MasterThesis/README.md

 To build the docs.
 They will be built in the parent folder next to the current folder.
 Refer to the documentation for further instructions on how to use this repository.
+Tested on Windows only.
+If you are running MacOS or Linux, you might have to adjust the commands used in `automate.ps1`.
+Also, `setup.py` executes some system calls that might be different for other operating systems.

 ## [Overleaf @ ...](https://github.com/chbauman/Master-ThesisOverLeaf)